erikaliang520/base_KASE/README.md

 individuals who use sign language and those who do not.
 This application will serve as a interactive and engaging platform for learning and understanding sign language.

 The core functionalities of the application:

 - Translating text input into corresponding sign language gestures displayed through YouTube videos.
-- Converting speech input into text using Google's Speech-to-Text API, which is then translated into corresponding sign language gestures represented via videos sourced from YouTube.
+- Creating personalized lessons for new users based on their learning goals and current knowledge of Sign Language.

 The user interface will be designed to ensure accessibility and ease-of-use for all users.
-The application uses Google's Speech-to-Text API for accurate voice recognition, along with the YouTube API to provide a vast library of sign language gesture videos.
+The application uses OpenAI API to create personalized lesson plans along with the YouTube API to provide a vast library of sign language gesture videos.

-In essence, our application acts as an interpreter and translator, translating spoken or written words into sign language through relevant video content.
+In essence, our application acts as an interpreter and teacher, translating written words into sign language through relevant video content and providing unique lessons tailored to each user.
-Additionally, it serves as an educational tool that enables users to learn sign language at their own pace
+Additionally, it serves as an educational tool that enables users to learn sign language at their own pace .

 We believe this solution has potential to increase communication and promote inclusivity for deaf and hard-of-hearing communities while offering an